alexxsur/php_assessment/README.md

 **4.** Now we can test the API endpoints using the url assigned by the Symfony Local Web Server, For example:

-Unfiltered list of servers
+Unfiltered list of servers:
 * http://127.0.0.1:8000/server

-List of locations
+List of locations:
 * http://127.0.0.1:8000/server/locations